-Read a newspaper or website and you’ll see that the world is a risky place; it always has been and always will be, which is why insurance is such a valuable product.
+Read a newspaper, website or social media and you’ll see that the world is a risky place; it always has been and always will be, which is why insurance is such a valuable product.
 Insurance doesn’t just transfer risk away from you to an insurance company, it also restores you to the position you were in before an event damages you or your belongings.

-In the eyes of consumers, insurance is something that relates to cars, holidays, houses and pets.
-There is also a huge business-to-business insurance sector that passes unnoticed by most people which plays a crucial role in helping the world’s businesses to exist and thrive.
-Insurance also means that you can go travelling or go to festivals.
+In the eyes of consumers, insurance is something that has been related to cars, holidays, houses, and pets.
+There is also a huge business-to-business insurance sector that passes unnoticed by most people which plays a crucial role in helping the world’s businesses to exist and thrive, particularly in the unprecedented times we have recently experienced.

 Climate change is wreaking havoc with an increasing number of countries and to a more devastating extent than before.
 This is not just about catastrophic events such as droughts, floods, earthquakes, it relates to hurricanes too.
-Casting our minds back to the 2017 hurricane season was the costliest ever for the USA.
-Estimates suggest there was almost $202.6 billion in damages.
-However, the U.S. was not the only country to be hit with typhoons and hurricanes stricking other parts of the world such as China and Japan.
+Casting our minds back to the 2019/2020, Australian Bush fires.
+The fire season, one of the worst on record for the country, burned more than 13 million acres.
+As of January 2020, around 740 million Australian dollars had been reported as insurance losses as a result of the bushfires*.

 So, insurance is not necessarily what you think it is.
 If you want to know more, the Chartered Insurance Institute is a good place to start – it’s the world’s largest professional body for the insurance sector.
-Our globally-recognised professional qualifications and free Discover membership make it easy for UK-based university students to build their knowledge and networks.
+Our internationally recognised professional qualifications and free membership make it easy for UK-based university students in full-time education to build their knowledge and networks.